The Connection Between Inflammation and Breast Cancer

 - Getting between seven to eight hours of sleep each night, as a lack of sleep triggers the hormone cortisol, which also raises insulin.

 - Controlling stress because part of the body’s response to stress is the release of cortisol.

 No matter your gender, you can discuss your risk of breast cancer with your MDVIP-affiliated physician and work with him/her to help you prevent or control chronic inflammation.
 Your physician can also explain how to perform monthly breast self-examinations and help you stay current with other forms of early detection such as clinical examinations and mammograms.
-If you don’t have an MDVIP-affiliated doctor, click here to learn more about MDVIP and find a doctor near you.
+If you don’t have an MDVIP-affiliated doctor, click here to learn more about the benefits of the MDVIP personalized care approach and find a doctor near you.